 So what will happen to the machinery safety regulations and standards after Brexit?

 As for the standards, bear in mind that the trend over the last decade or so has been for more internationalisation of standards and less reliance on standards that apply solely in Europe.
-For example, machine guarding standard ISO 14120 has recently replaced EN 953, and the standard covering safety distances is now ISO 13857, a recent replacement for EN 294.
+For example, machine guarding standard ISO 14120 has replaced EN 953, and the standard covering safety distances is now ISO 13857, replacing the old EN 294.
 European standards are therefore diminishing in importance compared with international standards.

-Whether or not the UK will retain access to the European single market after it leaves the EU is yet to be seen, but a good trading relationship with Europe is vital and participating in standards development will be an important element of this.
+Whether or not the UK will retain access to the European single market after it leaves the EU is yet to be seen (though it is looking unlikely), and negotiations have not yet started on the post-Brexit trading arrangements.
+However, a good trading relationship with Europe is vital and participating in standards development will be an important element of this.

-For the foreseeable future BSI will therefore publish BS versions of any new CEN or CENELEC standards, having had input into their development, and any conflicting British standards will be withdrawn.
+For the foreseeable future BSI will therefore publish British Standard (BS) versions of any new CEN or CENELEC standards, having had input into their development, and any conflicting British standards will be withdrawn.
 In other words, there will be no change to standardisation.